sanskrit-lexicon/csl-santam/README.md

 A port of http://www.sanskrit-lexicon.uni-koeln.de/scans/MWScan/tamil/index.html.

 The 'Sanskrit and Tamil Dictionaries' is a web application created c.
-2003 by Thomas Malten (who supplied the digitized dictionaries) and a programmer whose initials are identified as 'SV'.
+2003 by Thomas Malten (who supplied the digitized dictionaries) and Kira Stöwe (who programmed the display) .

 This repository contains all the programs and data required to run this application on an appropriate web server.